julieqiu/exp/librarianx/doc/config.md

 ### Why parse BUILD.bazel in the CLI?

-- Parsing happens once during `librarian add`, not on every generation
+- Parsing happens once during `librarian new`, not on every generation
 - Configuration is saved in `.librarian.yaml` for transparency and reproducibility
 - Users can manually edit configuration if BUILD.bazel is incorrect
 - Container remains simple - just executes protoc with provided options
 - Go has excellent Bazel parsing libraries (`github.com/bazelbuild/buildtools/build`)

-### Why NOT copy container/googleapis/discovery settings to artifact config?
+### Why use a separate `sources` section?

-The new design stores googleapis URL/SHA256 **only in the repository config**, not in each artifact's config.
+The new design stores source URLs/SHA256 hashes in a dedicated `sources` section in the repository config, not in each artifact's config.
 This provides:

-- **Single source of truth** - One place to update googleapis version for all artifacts
+- **Single source of truth** - One place to update source versions for all artifacts (via `librarian update`)
 - **No duplication** - Don't repeat the same URL/SHA256 across hundreds of artifact configs
-- **Prevents race conditions** - No mutable shared cache or per-artifact googleapis state
+- **Prevents race conditions** - No mutable shared cache or per-artifact source state
-- **Consistent generation** - All artifacts always use the same googleapis version
+- **Consistent generation** - All artifacts always use the same source versions
-- **Simpler updates** - Change googleapis in one file, regenerate all artifacts
+- **Simpler updates** - Change sources in one file, regenerate all artifacts
+- **Clear separation** - Source versions (external dependencies) are separate from generation settings (infrastructure)
-- **Git history still works** - `git log .librarian.yaml` shows when googleapis changed for the entire repository
+- **Git history** - `git log .librarian/config.yaml` shows when sources changed for the entire repository

 This follows the same pattern as sidekick (see `.sidekick.toml` in google-cloud-rust), where the root config contains `googleapis-root` and `googleapis-sha256`, and per-library configs contain only API-specific settings.